tetracorp/tetracorp.github.io/_posts/2022-07-21-intro-to-68k-asm.md

 ### Introduction

 According to [The Art of War](https://www.gutenberg.org/ebooks/132), all warfare is based on deception.
-When are forces are weaker than the enemy, we must make him think we are stronger (so that he will not attack us); when we are stronger, we must make him think we are weaker (so that he underestimates us), and so on.
+When our forces are weaker than the enemy, we must make him think we are stronger (so that he will not attack us); when we are stronger, we must make him think we are weaker (so that he underestimates us), and so on.
 By these means, the enemy's plans will be predicated on inaccurate information,